A Pre-training Framework for Relational Data with Information-theoretic Principles: Predictive Task-aware Self-supervised Learning

 TVE consists of two steps: \begin{enumerate}[ topsep=0pt, itemsep=0pt, leftmargin=15pt, label=\arabic*. ] \item Generate a pre-training table by performing a \texttt{CROSS JOIN} between entity rows and candidate timestamps, then filtering out timestamps prior to the entity's first fact entry (e.g., first review). \item Attach pretext labels by computing normalized set-level statistics \(S\) (mean, count, etc.) per column across all reachable \({}^k_R\mathbf{X}_v^{(t_v, t_v + \Delta t]}\), using SQL aggregation. \end{enumerate}

 Regarding the first step, the intuition is that non-events entries are also important for downstream tasks such as churn prediction.
 The second step is illustrated in Fig. \ref{fig:tve-diagram}.
 Specifically, given a relational schema graph, we construct a schema traversal graph based on joinability between two tables via PK or FK, in which edges denote which key is used for joining.
 Paths in this graph possess semantic meanings.
 Given a customer, we can find the set of next-window reviews made by the customer \(S( {}^{\quad \quad 1}_{\texttt{review}}\mathbf{X}_v^{(t_v, t_v + \Delta t]})\), the set of next-window products \(S( {}^{\quad \quad \ \ 2}_{\texttt{product}}\mathbf{X}_v^{(t_v, t_v + \Delta t]})\), the set of reviews for all products made by the customer \(S( {}^{\quad \quad \ \ \ \ 2}_{\texttt{review\_1}}\mathbf{X}_v^{(t_v, t_v + \Delta t]})\), and the set of reviews made by other customers for next-window products that the customer reviewed \(S( {}^{\quad \quad \ \ \ \ 2}_{\texttt{review\_2}}\mathbf{X}_v^{(t_v, t_v + \Delta t]})\).
 Importantly, the extracted set must be causal, which means that the joined entries in the next hop must have the timestamp less than or equal to that of the entries in the previous hop.
 Then, we aggregate values in sets by simple SQL aggregators to get predictive pretext tasks.
 Note that we adopt the simple statistic \(S(\vb{Y})\) for computational efficiency, while approximating \(T(\mathbf{Y})\) is challenging.
+For further discussion regarding the sufficiency of simple statistics and future works on designing better approximations of sufficient statistics, please kindly refer to Appendix~\ref{app:further}.
+Our proposed task vector construction operates similarly to Breadth First Search, and tasks extracted from a schema path is concatenated to the final task vector, leading to a variable-length task vector depending on the traversal paths.
 The task vector summarizes statistics for every column of tables reachable within \(k\)-hops of the root table in the schema traversal graph, estimating this vector ensures that no column is prematurely excluded during pre-training.
 It is an important design choice because downstream tasks may depend on any columns of any table.
 Optionally, the vector can be compressed via dimensionality reduction techniques such as PCA \cite{Pearson1901pca} or MCA \cite{abdi2007multiple}.
 The pre-training loss is the Scaled Cosine Error~\cite{hou2022graphmae}:

 {

 }